py32-rs/py32-hal/README.md

 - `py32f072c1b`
 (More will be added soon!)

-**Note:** The program's behavior is currently independent of the chip packaging.
+The program's behavior is currently independent of the chip packaging.

 Chips outside the list may work if you proceed cautiously, as most peripherals are quite similar across the series.
 In fact, the peripheral IPs within different PY32 series are often consistent.
 Additionally, some series share the same die, which may minimize the effort required for compatibility.